Relatively hyperbolic groups with strongly shortcut parabolics are strongly shortcut: Asymptotic cones and the proof of the main result

 which is $\Cone_{\omega}\bigl((H_i,d_S),(r_n)\bigr)$. \end{rmk}

 A \emph{Riemannian circle} $C$ is $S^1$ equipped with a geodesic metric of some length $|C|$.
 In other words $C$ is the quotient of $\R$ by the action of $|C|\Z$.

-\begin{thm}[{\cite[Theorem~3.7]{Hoda:shortcut_space}}] A metric space $X$ is strongly shortcut if and only if no asymptotic cone of $X$ contains an isometric copy of the Riemannian circle of unit length. \end{thm}
+\begin{thrm}[{\cite[Theorem~3.7]{Hoda:shortcut_space}}] A metric space $X$ is strongly shortcut if and only if no asymptotic cone of $X$ contains an isometric copy of the Riemannian circle of unit length. \end{thrm}

-\begin{proof}[Proof of \cref{ss_closed_under_relhyp}] Let $G$ be a finitely generated group that is hyperbolic relative to strongly shortcut groups $(H_i)_i$.
+We are now ready to prove our main result, which we first recall: \main* \begin{proof} Let $G$ be a finitely generated group that is hyperbolic relative to strongly shortcut groups $(H_i)_i$.
 By \cref{ss_parabolics_in_cayley}, there is a finite generating set $S$ of $G$ such that $(H_i, d_S)$ is strongly shortcut for each $i$, where $d_S$ is the word metric coming from $S$.
 We will show that the Cayley graph $\Cay(G,S)$ is strongly shortcut.
 By \cref{graph_metric_ss} and \cref{sshortcut_equiv} it will suffice to prove that no asymptotic cone $\mathcal{A}$ of $\Cay(G,S)$ contains a Riemannian circle of unit length.

 By \cref{thm:treegraded}, any embedded copy of $C$ in $\mathcal{A}$ is contained in some $\lim_{\omega} (g_n H_i)_n$ with $[g_n]_n \in \mathcal{A}$.
 Thus it suffices to show that $\lim_{\omega} (g_n H_i)_n$ does not contain an isometric copy of the Riemannian circle of unit length.
 But by \cref{pieces_ascones}, the $\omega$-limit $\lim_{\omega} (g_n H_i)_n$ is isometric to an asymptotic cone $\mathcal{A}'$ of $(H_i, d_{S'})$, which is strongly shortcut.
 Hence $\mathcal{A}'$ cannot contain an isometric copy of the Riemannian circle of unit length, by \cref{sshortcut_equiv}. \end{proof}